-You may have had your primary school child come home mentioning Discover Primary Science and Maths (DPSM) and things they did at school, but did you know that DPSM has a network of Discover Centres offering accredited workshops and outreach programmes for primary schools on a range of themes encompassing Science, Technology, Engineering, Maths and Space?
+You may have had your primary school child come home mentioning Discover Primary Science and Maths (DPSM) and things they did at school, but did you know that DPSM has a network of Discover Centres around Ireland?
 The good news is many of these Centres can be visited by families too.
 Here are 50+ Discover Centres Around Ireland for Guaranteed Hands-on STEM Fun:

 Armagh Planetarium provides a lively mixture of interactive and informative exhibits designed to allow children to learn at their own pace.
 As a Discover Science Centre the Planetarium offers a unique visitor experience with Ireland’s only full-dome immersive digital theatre where children can explore the cosmos on the Planetarium’s dome.
 Workshops are structured to promote an interest in space and space exploration, and a career in the sciences.